h2oai/h2o-3/h2o-docs/src/product/tutorials/glm/glm.md

 **Note**: GLM in H2O-Dev may provide slightly different coefficient values when applying an L1 penalty in comparison with H2O1.

 ###Using GLM
-The variable of interest relates to predictions or inferences about a rate, an event, or a continuous measurement.
-Questions are about how a set of environmental conditions influence the dependent variable.
+Use GLM when the variable of interest relates to predictions or inferences about a rate, an event, or a continuous measurement or for questions about how a set of environmental conditions influence the dependent variable.

 Here are some examples: